 Designing your system

 Whether your driveway is in concrete, asphalt or pavers, electric snow-melting mats and cables are easy to install and operate.
-These solutions may be installed to cover the entire driveway or partial portions of the driveway called “tire tracks”, helping limit the amount of square footage needed.
+These systems may be installed to cover the entire driveway or sections of the driveway like “tire-tracks”, to help limit the amount of square footage needed.

 - Full Coverage for a heated driveway will keep the entire area completely free of snow

-Warmup will help you choose the necessary heated snow mats and cables to cover the area desired.
-Based on the project, we will recommend one of two control types: outdoor mounted “all-in-one” controller (DS-2C or DS-5C), or a more sophisticated indoor mounted “dual zone” controller (Resibox-120, GF-PRO).
+Warmup will help you choose the necessary heated snow mats and cables to cover the desired area.
+Depending on the project, we will recommend one of two control types: outdoor mounted “all-in-one” controller (DS-2C or DS-5C), or a more sophisticated indoor mounted “dual zone” controller (Commbox-600, GF-PRO).

 How much does a heated driveway cost to operate?